MatthewBurke1995/MatthewBurke1995.github.io/docs/copulas.md

     return max(u,v)
 ```
 !!! note
     When we read this function for the inputs correlated_copula(0.8,0.3) we should say "What is the chance of at least the 80th percentile of returns and at least the 30th percentile of returns?"
-If they are completely correlated then when one distribution returns the 80th percentile then the other distribution must also return the 80th percentile, therefore:
+If they are completely correlated then when one distribution returns the 80th percentile then the other distribution must also return at least the 80th percentile, therefore:
     ``` py
         correlated_copula(0.8,0.3) == correlated_copula(0.8,0.8)
     ```